Can An Employer Refuse to Give Me a Workers’ Comp Form?

 - Injuries or illnesses that involve symptoms that surface at work but result solely from non-work-related events;

-- Injury or illness that is the result of an employee eating, drinking, or preparing food or drink for personal consumption. (i.e. the employee is injured by choking on a sandwich while at work.);
+- Injury or illness that is the result of an employee eating, drinking, or preparing food or drink for personal consumption. (i.e. the employee suffered an injury by choking on a sandwich while at work.);

 - If the illness is the common cold or flu.